nullivex/apx-express-socket.io/README.md

 * Required **no**
 * Default `{}`

-Configuration objec to be passed to socket.io at call time.
+Configuration object to be passed to socket.io at call time.

 #### Routes
 * Variable `socket-io.routes`